How to Monetize a WordPress Blog

 A lot of people get into blogging for personal reasons.
-However, running a blog can also be a great way to earn some additional income.
-At least, that’s true if you know the best ways to monetize a website.
+However, running a successful blog can also be a great way to earn some additional money online.
+Of course, you may be wondering what some of the best ways to monetize your blog might be.

 There’s no denying that it takes work to earn money from blogging.
-However, the good news is that there are plenty of beginner-friendly ways to monetize a WordPress blog.
-That means you can pick whichever approach works best for you, and keep at it until the money starts coming in.
+The good news, however, is that there are plenty of beginner-friendly ways to monetize a WordPress blog and become a successful blogger.
+That means you can pick whichever monetize blog approach works best for you, and keep at it until the money starts rolling in.

-In this guide, we’re going to talk about why you should consider monetizing your website and how you can go about it.
-We’ll also introduce you to some WordPress plugins that can help you with the process.
+In this guide, we’ll discuss why you should consider monetizing your blog and how to monetize your blog effectively.
+We’ll also introduce you to some WordPress plugins that can help with the process.
 Let’s get right to it!

 Running a website can often be a full-time job.
-Blogging in particular requires you to publish new content regularly, so you can keep your audience coming back.
-That means you need to handle research, writing, and editing, and maybe even coordinate with other writers and guest bloggers.
+Blogging in particular requires you to publish premium content regularly, so you can keep your audience coming back.
+That means you need to handle research, writing, and editing (at a minimum).
+You might even have to coordinate with other writers and guest bloggers.

 In return for all that work, it makes sense that you’d want your blog to earn you some money.
-For some, blogging is actually their main source of income.
-That’s not easy to accomplish, but at the very least monetizing your WordPress blog can help with the costs of maintaining the website.
+For a lucky few, blogging is actually their main source of income.
+That’s not easy to accomplish, but at the very least monetizing your WordPress blog can help with the costs of maintaining the website itself.

-The best part is that a lot of monetization methods don’t require much work on your end.
-That means you may be able to focus on growing your blog and writing while earning a largely passive income, depending on which approach you take.
+The best part is that a lot of monetization strategy methods don’t require much work on your end.
+That means you may be able to focus on growing your blog while earning a largely passive income, depending on which approach you take.

-As long as you get decent traffic to your blog, you have a broad range of options that will enable you to earn money from it.
-Let’s go over some of the most popular (and feasible) options.
+As long as you get decent blog traffic, you have a broad range of options that will enable you to earn money from it.
+Let’s go over some of the most popular (and feasible) blog monetization options.

 1. Affiliate Marketing

 You’ve probably come across a lot of blogs that promote products via reviews, top-ten lists, and similar content.
 In many cases, those blogs are engaging in affiliate marketing.
 That is to say, they promote products from third-party companies.
-If a reader ends up buying an item after reading their content, the blog owner get a cut from that sale.
+If a reader ends up buying an item after reading their blog content, the blogger gets a cut from that sale.

-These days, there are a lot of affiliate programs you can sign up for quite easily.
+These days, there are a lot of affiliate programs that you can sign up for quite easily.
 Amazon, for example, enables you to promote its products on your website.
-If a visitor buys anything from Amazon after using one of your affiliate links, you get a percentage of that purchase.
+If a visitor buys anything from Amazon after using one of your affiliate links, you get a percentage from that affiliate product.

-If you’re not using an adblocker, then you know that the web is full of advertisements.
-Marketing via online advertisements is simple: you pay a website to showcase your ads in a specific location, and wait for the traffic to start coming in.
+If you’re not using an ad blocker, you know that the web is full of advertisements.
+Marketing via online ads is simple: You pay a website to showcase your ads in a specific location and wait for the traffic to start coming in.

-On the other hand, if you run a popular blog, then a lot of people may happily pay you to display ads for their sites on one or more of your pages.
+On the other hand, if you run a successful blog, then a lot of people may happily pay you to display ads for their sites on one or more of your pages.
 In most cases, those ads come in two types :

 - Pay Per Click (PPC).
 With this approach, people pay you for each click their ads get on your website.

-Be warned, however, that making decent money from running ads requires your website to get a lot of traffic.
+Be warned, however, that making decent money from running ads or a sponsored post requires your website to get a lot of traffic.
 You also need to be careful about the number of ads you include and their placement, to avoid overwhelming or annoying readers.

 3. Sponsored Posts

 Popular blogs can drive a lot of traffic to external websites.
-A lot of businesses know this.
-They’ll often pay blogs in their niche to publish sponsored posts, so they can get a slice of that traffic.
+A lot of businesses know this, so they’ll often pay blogs in their niche to publish sponsored posts in order to get a slice of that blog traffic.

 If you run a blog with a large audience, some companies will likely be willing to pay you good money for sponsored posts.
-Just as with affiliate marketing, though, you’ll need to be very picky about what you’re promoting.
-Your audience trusts you, so if you sponsor subpar products or companies, they won’t be happy about it.
+Just as with affiliate marketing, however, you’ll need to be very picky about what sponsored content you choose to promote.
+Your audience trusts you, so if you sponsor subpar products or companies, you might receive some negative feedback.

-Taboola is a platform that connects people who want to promote their content or products with successful websites (that’s where you come in!).
-The Taboola plugin connects to your account, and generate a widget on your site promoting content that’s relevant to your blog.
+Taboola is a platform that connects people who want to promote their content or products on successful websites (that’s where you come in!).
+The Taboola plugin connects to your account and generates a widget on your site promoting content that’s relevant to your blog.

-Make Money with Your Site on WP Engine
+Make Money with Your WordPress Site on WP Engine